roiceee/connect-four/README.md

-# connect-four
+# connect four

-A connect four game written that implements a matrix as part of requirements of Discrete Math Subject.
+A connect four game that implements a matrix, as a requirement for discrete math subject.